carnival-time/carnival-time/README.md

 ∘₊✧────────────✧₊∘ \
 ✦ They/Them ✦ \
 ∘₊✧────────────✧₊∘ \
-Limbus sourcemates please do interact, Sancho would love to say hi!
+Limbus sourcemates please do interact, Sancho and Outis are happy to meet others!

 •────────────⋅☾ ☽⋅────────────•